AndreMaz/transformer-pointer-critic/README.md

 ### Training and Testing

 After configuring (see [Configuration](#Configuration)) run `main.py`.
-The `main.py` train and test the agent.
+The `main.py` will train and test the agent.
 Also, if configured, it will solve problem instances with "classic" heuristics and store the overall results in `results` folder.
 After the completion you will see a `End...
 Goodbye!` message.

 ### Results